scokobro/professional-identity/profIdent-draft1.md

 it's still up there in the 'free' zone but at the lowest level since the series began in 2002, such a rapid fall, from 11 in 2010 to 72 just six years later - should be cause for concern.
 WHY??

-: Reporters without Borders (https://rsf.org/en/ranking) N.B. the ranking combined the 2011-2012 ratings in one figure, this has been graphed as 2012 below.
+: **Table 1:** Reporters without Borders (https://rsf.org/en/ranking) N.B. the ranking combined the 2011-2012 ratings in one figure, this has been graphed as 2012 below.

 | 2009 | 2010 | 2011/12 | 2013 | 2014 | 2015 | 2016 |
 |-----:|-----:|--------:|-----:|-----:|-----:|-----:|
 |   17 |   11 |      22 |   53 |   59 |   61 |   72 |

 ![](./rsf-ranking-japan2.png)

+: **Figure 1:** Reporters Sans Frontieres Press Freedom rankings for Japan since 2002, red line shows 3-period moving average.

 <!---
 | 2006 | 2009 | 2011    | 2015   | 2016   |